taming-the-state-in-react/taming-the-state-in-react/manuscript/06-mobx/00-mobx.md

 ...
 ~~~~~~~~

 Again you can play around with it in the [MobX Playground](https://jsbin.com/rusewogaza/1/edit?html,js,output).
-If you want to use the `TodoList` component as functional component, you can use the `observer` as well.
+If you would want to use the `TodoList` component as functional component, you can use the `observer` as a function and not as a JavaScript decorator.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~